kshedden/case_studies/methods/survival.md

 If the hazard function is decreasing then as the car gets older it becomes less likely to break down.
 This could occur if most failures are due to manufacturing flaws.
-A car consists of thousands of parts, and suppose that in any given car, a few parts may bes flawed at the point of manufacture, or are installed incorrectly.
+A car consists of thousands of parts, and suppose that in any given car, a few parts may be flawed at the point of manufacture, or are installed incorrectly.
 These flaws may not be sufficient to cause the car to break down immediately, hence the car is sold in apparent working order.
 However these flawed parts may tend to fail very early.
-Many cars need to be serviced early in their lifes for this reason.
+Many cars need to be serviced early in their lifespans for this reason.
-However, once you have driven your car say 5000 miles, all of these errors (if any) have been resolved and the risk of a break-down becomes lower with time.
+However, once you have driven your car say 5000 miles, all of these flaws (if any) have been resolved and the risk of a break-down becomes lower with time.

 With manufactured products, both of the above mechanisms are likely to exist,